jthomperoo/predictive-horizontal-pod-autoscaler/CONTRIBUTING.md

 ### Pull Requests

 All pull requests must pass the CI (linting, tests), and be approved by a maintainer.
-If your pull request changes functionality the changes should be documented.
+If your pull request changes functionality the changes should be documented, both in the `CHANGELOG.md` and the `docs/`.

 All pull requests are squashed on merge.